srdantas/fortnight/README.md

 ___

 ### Operations
-For using operations, need accounts for make it.
-For create account the API provides a endpoint for create account, with name and document (like CPF).
+For using operations, need accounts for it, the API provides a endpoint for create, with name and document (like CPF).

 - Deposit in exists account
 - Withdraw money